quinfer/signal-amplification-theory/README.md

 - **Status**: ✅ VERIFIED - Empirical confirmation

 #### 5. `Complete Gambit Game Theory Verification`
+**Script**: `scripts/gambit_verification.py`
 **Purpose**: Formal game-theoretic validation
+**Note**: This script has not yet been run, as the full Game Theory analysis is intended for a high-level target beyond the current Economic Letters submission.
 **Features**:
 - Gambit integration for exact Nash equilibria
 - Strategic form game creation